tuupola/micropython-mpu9250/README.md

 sensor = MPU9250(i2c, ak8963=ak8963)
 ```

-After finishing calibration the `calibrate()` method also returns tuples for both hard iron `offset` and soft iron `scale`.
+After finishing the `calibrate()` method also returns tuples for both hard iron `offset` and soft iron `scale`.
 To avoid calibrating after each startup it would make sense to strore these values in NVRAM or config file and pass them to the AK8963 constructor.
 Below example only illustrates how to use the constructor.

 ```python
 from machine import I2C, Pin